 I looked out my side window at the world blurring by.

-I looked at Bob.
-The old soldier was recounting all the places he'd done his women.
-Presently he was at the zoo.
-"It's true," he was saying, "it's all those big game animals pacing behind bars.
+Bob had gotten back to his banging, back to taking me to school on how to satisfy a girl.
+Presently, he was recounting all the places he'd done his women.
+"It's true," her was saying, "it's all happening at the zoo.
+It's all those big game animals pacing behind bars.
 See, Anton, a girl needs tension--a build up of tension.
 But that's hard work; as hard as foreplay.
 So what you want to do is to get caged animals to do that work for you.
-Once the drudgery of tension building is out of the way, you drag her into some zoo shrubbery, give her release."
+Once the drudgery of tension building is out of the way, you drag her into some zoo shrubbery, give her what for."

 Omen.